 This was the final day of our trip, singing in St. Paul’s Cathedral in London,… Continue reading

 For me, this mother’s day will be a time of celebration.
+(Although I’ll share a little grief part later.)
 My mother is still with me.
-She turned 92 in January.
-Considering all that she has physically to deal with, congestive heart failure, diabetes, and asthma, you would never guess that she is 92 – more like 70, and she certainly doesn’t act a day over 16!
+She turned 94 in January.
+Considering all that she has physically to deal with, congestive heart failure, diabetes, and asthma, you would never guess that she is 94 – more like 70, and she certainly doesn’t act a day over 16!